You are here

 The rate at which a filter or equaliser attenuates a signal once it has passed the turnover frequency.

-An abbreviation for Read Only Memory.
-This is a permanent or non-volatile type of memory containing data that can't be changed once programmed.
+Read Only Memory — A permanent or non-volatile type of memory chip containing data that can't be changed once programmed.
 Operating systems are often stored on ROM as the memory remains intact when the power is removed.

 Acoustic resonances within an enclosed space or room.
 These occur at specific frequencies where the source sound is reflected from the room's boundaries to reinforce and/or cancel with itself to create standing waves.
 This results in some areas in the room with very boomy or exaggerated pitches, and others where the pitch may be almost completely absent.
 The resonant frequencies involved relate directly to the sound wavelength and room dimensions, and is particularly prevalent at low frequencies.